 "Class I Equivalent" or "Equivalent,” which is used only for the purposes of determining the value of the "P" factor in the civil penalty formula, means two Class II violations, one Class II and two Class III violations, or three Class III violations.

-"Compliance" means meeting the requirements of LRAPA's or DEQ's, EQC's or EPA's rules, permits or orders.
+"Compliance" means meeting the requirements of LRAPA's or DEQ's, EQC's or EPA's rules, permits, permit attachments or orders.

 "Conduct" means an act or omission.